Questo documento è solo disponibile in inglese al momento. Grazie per la comprensione.

 2.4.1.
 Different artists with the same name (for example, two artists named "John B") should be entered as "John B" and "John B (2)".
 The (2) is not part of the name but is used to distinguish the two artists.
 If you need to create a third, use (3) and so on.
 (0) and (1) are never used.
 Never swap around the suffixes, once an artist is designated a numerical suffix, the artist must remain with that suffix.
 The suffix has no relation to popularity or historical order.

 2.5.2.
-ANVs should be used for variations in an artist name such as different nicknames, language-based differences (translations), Initials, acronyms, abbreviations, diminutives and corruptions.
-An ANV must be directly related or recognizable as derived from the artist's name (stage, full, composite, surname or a mononym by which the artist is known).
+ANVs should be used for variations in an artist name such as nicknames, language-based differences (translations), initials, acronyms, abbreviations, diminutives, homophones and corruptions.
+An ANV must be directly related or recognizable as derived from the artist's name (stage, full, composite, surname or a mononym by which the artist is professionally known).
 The existing Primary Artist Name (PAN) MUST be entered as it currently appears in the Database, with any name variation on the release added as the ANV (the ANV cannot exist on its own).

 - Nicknames: (example: ANV Antoine Domino = PAN Fats Domino)

 - Translations: (example: ANV Михаил Тараканов = PAN Mikhail Tarakanov)